cscorley/dissertation/chapters/1_introduction/1_terminology.md

 proportion vector)

 index, $\theta$
-:   a corpus that has been transformed for searching, e.g., in LDA by inferring the thematic structure of each document (i.e., a $N \times K$ document-topic matrix)
+:   a structure optimized for searching, e.g., in LDA by inferring the thematic structure of each document (i.e., a $N \times K$ document-topic matrix)